theheking/babs-rna-seq-2024/practical_overview/Week7_Alignment.md

 To analyze data with Kallisto, we need several inputs:

 1. Trimmed and filtered FASTQ files
 2. **A Reference transcriptome**  This file has the sequences for all the known expressed genes.
 Reference transcriptomes are usually available from repositories like Ensembl and NCBI.
 We will be using the human reference transcriptome.
-Unlike a genome, the transcriptome only coding genes.
+Unlike a genome, the transcriptome contains coding genes.